 As I conclude three decades in Tynwald as the third President of this tri-cameral parliament, I ponder on the moto which often appears beneath those legs.
-It reads 'Quocunque Jeceris
+It reads 'Quocunque Jeceris three peaks challenge

-Stabit ' which broadly translates as 'Whichever way you throw me, I stand' .
+Stabit 'which broadly translates as 'Whichever way you throw me, I stand'.